 On selecting a specific port of an AP11D or AP22D router, the Clients and devices connected to this port section displays the list of clients and devices connected to the port.
 By default, the clients and devices for All Networks applicable to the port are displayed.
 The clients and infrastructure devices directly connected to the port are displayed as a link to the client details page.
-The indirectly connected clients are displayed by their MAC address.
-To filter the clients and devices connected to a specific network, select a network from the Show drop-down list.
+The indirectly connected to a specific network, select a network from the Show drop-down list.